 Touch (or press) the octopus icon to compose a lesson.
-As soon as you do that, you will see that the row of birds (default) has been replaced with an actual melody which consists of seven animals.
+As soon as you do that, you will see that the row of camels (default) has been replaced with an actual melody which consists of seven animals.
 The last space is intentionally left blank.
 Every time you touch the octopus button, the existing lesson will be overwritten with a new one.

 Use the turtle or rabbit button to listen.

 Listening is a very important part of the learning process and you must never skip this step.
 The faster speed (rabbit) is meant for when you just want to hear the lesson.
 The slower speed (turtle) is ideal for watching because you can learn how to play the lesson if you watch the big animals carefully.

 The heart of the Pre Piano Lessons app is the easy-to-use composition module which uses arrows to change/edit any of the 6912 built-in lessons.

 To get started with editing, we encourage you to fill in the last blank note with a camel.
 Keep changing other notes until you like how the melody sounds.